Dr. Samir Desai

 The importance of the rotation goes beyond the clerkship grade.
-Ninety-three percent of program directors cited "letters of recommendation in the specialty" as an important factor in making interview decisions.
+One hundred percent of program directors cited "letters of recommendation in the specialty" as an important factor in making interview decisions.

 Given the importance of the physical medicine and rehabilitation rotation in the residency selection process, I am often asked for advice on how medical students can make a favorable impression on attending physicians and residents.
 Below are some very specific recommendations for success.